JoramKeijser/interneuron_evolution/README.md

 ## Interneuron evolution
 Analysing the evolution of cortical interneurons using single cell RNA sequencing data.
-This code accompanies a forthcoming paper in which we constrast an functional (or optimisation) view of interneurons with evolutionary-developmental data.
+This code accompanies the paper [Cortical interneurons: fit for function and fit to function?](https://doi.org/10.1101/2023.02.23.52967), in which we constrast an functional (or optimisation) view of interneurons with evolutionary-developmental data.
+See the [elfn1_reconstruction repo](https://github.com/JoramKeijser/elfn1_reconstruction) for the ancestral protein reconstruction.

 ![figure1](./figures/paper_figs/figure1.png)